realmagicgreen/magicgreen-jekyll/_posts/2018-11-25-bambu-indah.md

 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...
-ad: # use 'true' to have post displaying AD
+ad: true # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky:  true # 'true' or empty
 photography: # put here photographer name